 The NameNode uses two files for the namespace, which are as follows:

-- “fsimage” file: This file tracks the latest checkpoint of the namespace.
+- “fsimage” (file system metadata replica) file: This file tracks the latest checkpoint of the namespace.

 - “edits” file: This is a log of changes made to a namespace since the last checkpoint.

 Answer: In HDFS, there is a concept of a “rack”.
 It refers to all the data nodes that form a storage area.
 Therefore, a “rack” in HDFS is the physical location of the data nodes.
 The NameNode has the rack information, which is the rack ID of each data node.
 “Rack awareness” refers to the process of selecting closer data nodes depending on the rack information.

 Question 14: Explain how to overwrite the replication factor in HDFS.

 Answer: You can overwrite the replication factor in HDFS in the following ways: